 Thursday, February 13, 2014, 6 to 8 pm at Hilton Garden Inn Vanderbilt

-Email email@example.com for more information about the celebrity items and artwork.
+Email firstname.lastname@example.org for more information about Phoenix and other events and opportunities.

 HAPI Notecards and Artwork make great gifts for the coming holidays.
 Proceeds of sales go back to the Artists.
 Order on our Opportunities page.
 These make wonderful gifts for Valentine’s Day, birthdays and other special events.